-We decided to put our new 3D scanner through its paces and decided a great challenge would be to scan and model a complex part that was originally injection moulded.
+We decided to put our new 3D scanner through its paces and chose a great challenge would be to scan and model a complex part that was originally injection moulded.

-The part we scanned was the cover of a pass-through plug that measures hows much electricity a socket is using.
+The part we scanned was the cover of a pass-through plug that measures how much electricity a socket uses.

-This was a complex part, and that really demonstrates the quality of the scanner and our SolidWorks Skills.
+It’s a complex part, demonstrating the scanner’s quality and our SolidWorks Skills.

 We had to scan the part several times from different angles before having enough data to go to the next stage.
 It was awe-inspiring to see how well the scanner software correctly orientated every scan data set to give a highly detailed, seamless set of 3D data.

 3D Scanners output 3D graphical files and point clouds.
-These files can be 3D printed, but they are not solid CAD models.
+These files can be 3D printed but are not solid CAD models.
 If you want to reproduce the part using conventional machining processes or injection moulding, the 3D scan data needs to be converted to solid CAD geometry.

-If you would like to know more about our 3D scanning service or any other services, please give us a call on 01373 801 803 or fill in our contact form.
+If you would like to know more about our 3D scanning service or any other services, please call us on 01373 801 803 or fill in our contact form.